rgscherf/testing-best-practices/objectives/8-names.md

 SUCCESS: queryRealTimeGrpID_always_returnsExpectedGroup - in 87ms
 ```

-... makes it easy to figure out what's wrong if your tests start failing as a result of changes elsewhere in the code base.
+... makes it easy to figure out what's wrong if your tests start to fail.

 ## Test naming convention

-We recommend the following convention for test names:
+You are highly encouraged to use the following convention for test names:

 `(method name)_(conditions for the test)_(expected result)`